MappingDragon/valerian-portfolio/docs/recommendations.md

 :::info[They Said...]

 I had the great pleasure of working with and mentoring Theadora Valerian at Big Fish Games where he consistently demonstrated exceptional consideration and expertise in Technical Documentation for our internal and external partners.
-His thoughtful, detail-oriented approach to his craft, combined with his regularly demonstrated technical competency of the content he managed, organized, and provided, were instrumental in delivering easily digestible user-friendly artifacts.
+Her thoughtful, detail-oriented approach to her craft, combined with her regularly demonstrated technical competency of the content he managed, organized, and provided, were instrumental in delivering easily digestible user-friendly artifacts.

-Beyond his technical knowledge expert level documentation chops, Theadora is a proactive and collaborative team player who respectfully strives to elevate those around him.
-His professionalism and earnest desire for personal and professional growth made him an invaluable asset to our team.
+Beyond her technical knowledge expert level documentation chops, Theadora is a proactive and collaborative team player who respectfully strives to elevate those around him.
+Her professionalism and earnest desire for personal and professional growth made him an invaluable asset to our team.
 I highly recommend him for any senior or lead technical writing roles.

 :::